trey-rosius/package-delivery-microservice/README.md

 But we haven't created a subscription yet.
 Remember, we created a pub/sub broker above called `awssqs`.
 We need to add a producer and consumer to that broker.

-The producer is our `user-service` and the consumber is a `notification-service` which we haven't also created.
+The producer is our `user-service` and the consumer is a `notification-service` which we haven't also created.

 ![Deliver-agent-account-created](https://raw.githubusercontent.com/trey-rosius/package-delivery-microservice/master/assets/delivery_agent_account_created.png)